Lake Champlain

-The New York portion of the Champlain Valley includes the eastern portions of Clinton County and Essex County.
-Most of this area is part of the Adirondack Park.
-There are recreational facilities in the park and along the relatively undeveloped coastline of Lake Champlain.
-The cities of Plattsburgh, New York, and Burlington, Vermont, are on the lake's western and eastern shores, respectively, and the town of Ticonderoga, New York, is in the region's southern part.
+The cities of Burlington, Vermont, and Plattsburgh, New York, are the largest settlements on the lake, and towards the south lies the historic Fort Ticonderoga in New York.
 The Quebec portion is in the regional county municipalities of Le Haut-Richelieu and Brome-Missisquoi.
 There are a number of islands in the lake; the largest include Grand Isle, Isle La Motte and North Hero: all part of Grand Isle County, Vermont.
+Because of Lake Champlain's connections both to the St. Lawrence Seaway via the Richelieu River, and to the Hudson River via the Champlain Canal, Lake Champlain is sometimes referred to as "The Sixth Great Lake".

-Because of both Lake Champlain's connection to the St. Lawrence Seaway via the Richelieu River and the existence of the Champlain Canal, Lake Champlain is sometimes referred to as "The Sixth Great Lake."
+The lake's coastline is relatively undeveloped, and hosts a number of state parks, including ones at North Hero and Button Bay in Vermont, and Cumberland Bay in New York.
+Much of New York's shoreline is located within the larger Adirondack Park.
+The lake is a significant part of local culture, especially Champ, a lake monster that allegedly resides there.

 Geology

-The Champlain Valley is the northernmost unit of a landform system known as the Great Appalachian Valley, which stretches between Quebec, Canada, to the north, and Alabama, US, to the south.
+The Champlain Valley is the northernmost unit of a landform system known as the Great Appalachian Valley, which stretches between Quebec, Canada, to the north, and Alabama, U.S., to the south.
 The Champlain Valley is a physiographic section of the larger Saint Lawrence Valley, which in turn is part of the larger Appalachian physiographic division.